eshnish/Kube-3-Node-Cluster/README.md

 Always in the mode of learning.

 First things first, decide where you are planning on to install **Docker** and their relative clusters-nodes-pods-containers.
-Containers are running all the time which will consume your resources such as CPU, MEM.
-However, you can manage it accordingly by installing them to another drive which as enough space to accumulate.
-Personally, I have used another drive other than 'C:\' (By default most of the installation points to C).
+Containers are running all the time which will consume your resources such as **CPU**, **MEM** which does so depending on the application that are active in it.
+However, you can manage it accordingly by installing them to another drive with enough space to accumulate.
+Personally, I have used another drive other than 'C:\\' (By default most of the installation points to C).

 In here I shall explain the steps taken into development of a **Three Node Cluster in Kubernetes**.